bhopkinsnc/ccoe-training-ansible/labs/6.hello_host_vars/README.md

 docker stop lab-cent01 lab-cent02
 ```

-Stop conntainers, note that if you did not do the extra credit cent02.
+Stop containers note that if you did not do the extra credit cent02.

 ```bash
 lab-cent01